Grant Funding for Programs That Address Social Determinants of Health

 - The U.S. Department of Transportation, the U.S. Department of Health and Human Services, and the U.S. Department of Education all provide funding for rural transportation systems.
 The Rural Transportation Toolkit describes specific federal grant programs that support rural communities, including the Federal Transit Administration's Formula Grants for Rural Areas — 5311.

-- The U.S. Department of Agriculture is a key funder of community development initiatives in rural areas.
-For example, the Rural Economic Area Partnership Program funds rural revitalization programs to foster rural economic activity.
+- The Rural Economic Area Partnership Program funds rural revitalization programs to foster rural economic activity.

-Examples of Regional Commissions and Agencies that Fund Rural SDOH Programs
+Examples of Regional Commissions and Agencies That Fund Rural SDOH Programs

 - The Appalachian Regional Commission offers funding to promote economic development, education, healthcare access, and physical infrastructure in distressed Appalachian communities.